Xanthognarh/WebWidgets/README.md

 Reads the chat of a Twitch channel and interprets the messages "1" and "2" as votes.
 The voting result is displayed as a bar with a marker at the center.
 Only the first number of each user is accepted until a new vote is started.
 After a given time the votes are resetted and the bar hidden.
 A new vote is automatically triggerd by new voting messages in chat.

 ### Config via URL-Parameters:
-- `channel`: Name of Twich Channel you want to listen
+- `channel`: Name of Twitch Channel you want to listen
 - `to`: Approximate time in seconds after the last vote to reset the voting [default=30]
 - `c1`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: blue (29,105,253,1)]
 - `c2`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: pink (217,1,177,1)]
 - `stats`: 0: Not displayed or 1: Number of votes displayed [default=0]
 - `fontsize`: Value between 0-100, if ≤50: Left text top, right text bottom [default=50]

-You can click on the plot to open/close the config editor or edit the values manually.
 Embed the link like: `https://xanthognarh.github.io/WebWidgets/Chat12.htm?channel=Channelname&to=10`

 ### Chat Commands:
 - `!resetvote`: Resets votes and user blocklist